gabeta/lara-pnn/README.md

 in the new Ivorian format (change from 8 digits to 10 digits).
 >**Note:**
 >
->From January 31, 2021, Ivorian numbers will change to 10 digits, ARTCI has published a note to help with migration
+>From January 31, 2021, Ivorian numbers will change to 10 digits, ARTCI has published a note to help with migration.
 >
 > This package will be useful for existing applications with an Ivorian number database.
-Ivory Coast Diald code: **+225**
+Ivory Coast Diald code is **+225**

 ## Installation
 Require this package with composer.